Steve Chappell, Dallas

-Asbestos abatement and removal, and interior demolition on the 20-story, 500,000+ square foot former Statler Hilton hotel in Dallas.
+Asbestos abatement and removal on the 20-story, 500,000+ square foot former Statler Hilton hotel in Dallas.
 The seven-figure project was completed in October 2014.
 It was here that Tina Turner snuck down the back stairs when she left her abusive husband for good in 1976.

-Through referrals by demolition contractors, Chappell’s crews handled the asbestos abatement on La Sombra’s 22 building apartment complex prior to being demolished.
+Through referrals, Chappell’s crews handled the asbestos abatement on La Sombra’s 22 building apartment complex prior to being demolished by the demolition company.
 Another Dallas asbestos abatement project was the Tierra Linda Apartment project.
-His crews handled asbestos abatement and mold removal prior to demolition.
-His crews also successfully completed an asbestos abatement project on two apartment complexes prior to being demolished for mixed-use and redevelopment.
+His crews handled asbestos abatement and mold removal prior to demolition by the demolition company.
+His crews also successfully completed an asbestos abatement project on two apartment complexes prior to redevelopment.

 Safe removal of asbestos from buildings owned by First Baptist Church Dallas prior to the 2010 implosion.
 Chappell turned over the “asbestos free” site to the demolition company on time and in budget.